-It was almost midnight and the air was particularly cold due to some sporadic showers during the night.
+It was almost midnight, and the air was unusually cold due to some sporadic showers during the night.
 I was seated on a concrete bench in front of an empty and under remodeling spot between Broadway Avenue and W. 47th Street.
-After 12:00 am, when the area is less transited, a group of workers starts its shift that consists in adapting and restyling the bare commercial place for a new branch of Swarovski.
+After midnight, when the area is less transited, a group of workers starts its shift that consists in adapting and restyling the bare commercial place for a new branch of Swarovski.
 During the day, the construction remains closed.
-But at nights, and despite the work is carried out inside, one can see from the sidewalk the lights and sparks going out of the welding machine, as well as the men doing their handiwork.
+However, at nights, and despite the work is carried out inside, one can see from the sidewalk the lights and sparks going out of the welding machine, as well as the men doing their handiwork.